Washington Heights Events: October 7–13

 Boricua College, on Audubon Terrace

-Columbia University Medical Center, which teaches nursing, public health, surgery, and more
+Columbia University Medical Center, which teaches nursing, public health, dentistry, and more

 Uptown Stories, the host of writing workshops for kids